XiaoluQianUW/data-512/data_512_a2/README.md

 # data-512-a2: Bias in the Data

 In this assignment, I performed two analysis using datasets for toxicity as well as aggression.

-The goal of this assignment is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2020.
+In the first analysis, I compared the demographic information about the crowflower workers who labeled the toxicity data and aggression data with the demographic information of the general population I obtained from the United Nation's data.
+Workers who labeled for toxicity data and aggression data shows the same skewed demographic information.
+The demographic profile of the crowdflower workers do not match that of the general population well at all.
+We see that there are twice as much male crowdflower workers than females.
+We also see that there are a lot more younger people over 18-year-old among workers than the proportion of this age group in the general population.
+Such bias in the demographic data of the workers is very obvious.

+In the seconnd analysis, I tried to answer the question : Are female-identified labelers more or less likely to label comments as aggressive than male-identified labelers?
+Under the assumption that workers are randomly selected to do the annotations for toxicity data and the aggression data, we see that suprising, female-identified labelers are equally likely to label comments as aggressive than male-identified labelers.
+Based on the results of the conditional probability we have,female-identified labelers are equally likely to label comments as aggressive than male-identified labelers.
+Thus gender disproportion does not contribute to the bias in the data.
+We do not need to worry about that.
+However, I believe the age-group, ecucation level as well as language demographic profile of workers would make a difference.
+If more time is granted, furthur analysis on the age-group should be done.

 The work process and analysis can be found in this well-documented [jupyter notebook](data_512_a2.ipynb).

 ## Data Source